 Vision and Goals

 I believe God sees this course as a fellowship.
 We are a team brought together for a season of growth through mutual training, challenge, equipping, and discipline.
-All these serve the ends that every participant attain new and lasting appreciation for the theological beliefs of the Church of Jesus Christ, and every participating follower of Jesus gain new and lasting skill in the Church's practices of theological reflection.
+All these serve the ends that every participant attain new and lasting appreciation for the theological beliefs of the living Church of Jesus Christ, and every participating follower of Jesus gain the new and lasting skill in the Church's practices of theological reflection requisite to faithful and powerful service in the Kingdom of God.

 More specifically, the course intends its participants: